Do You Have an External Validation Mental Model?

 Ask yourself: Can you afford to spend time worrying about what someone else’s initial response to you may be, when it could have absolutely nothing to do with you?
 Most importantly, can you afford to allow anyone else’s perception of you to shape how you feel about yourself?

-As we saw earlier, the problem with this is that the assumptions we make about what others think of us are often wrong.
-When we encounter unwanted or unexpected behavior in someone else, we think the person must be mad at us, so we should go and find out what we did to offend them.
+But as we saw earlier, the problem with this is that the assumptions we make about what others think of us are often wrong.
+When we encounter unwanted or unexpected behavior in someone else, we think the person must be mad at us; this often triggers the thought that we should go and find out what we did to offend them.

 Tips to Transform the External Validation Mental Model

-Excerpt from the Objective Leader: How to Leverage the Power of Seeing Things As They Are.
+Excerpted from The Objective Leader: How to Leverage the Power of Seeing Things As They Are.